 Mature relationships depend on the ability to have a fine balance between being assertive and accommodative.
 Self-love is as important as loving your partner.
-Being assertive allows you to safeguard your emotional boundaries whereas accommodating your partner’s needs comes from an underlying emotion of love and respect for your partner.
+In fact, being assertive allows you to safeguard your emotional boundaries, whereas accommodating your partner’s needs comes from an underlying emotion of love and respect for your partner.

 Pragati says, “Mature people are like bushes, they could sway in the event of a storm, bend a little but otherwise stand erect.
 They are not stiff like a bamboo shoot.
 They are willing to be flexible.”
 This flexibility allows mature people to think beyond the limits of the individual’s ego, and work for the happiness and success of the couple.

 5. You both have realistic expectations

 Partners in mature relationships have passed through the romanticist honeymoon stage.
 They have been there, done that, seen the overtures and hyperboles, and have enjoyed it while it lasted.
 They have the emotional maturity to see the larger picture.
 Their expectations of each other are grounded in reality.

 Have you come across partners asking their other halves to lose weight to fit unrealistic beauty standards, all the while ignoring their limitations in life?
 This is clearly an unrealistic expectation.
 Pragati adds, “Mature people realize they must not idolize each other.
 They know that all idols have feet of clay.
 They see each other as real humans with limitations and weaknesses.”
 For example, a mature man or a mature woman in a relationship does not expect their overworked partner to stay up late for them.

 Some experts call reliability a basic right in a relationship.
 A mature relationship gives both partners a sense of security and trust.
 It makes the relationship consistent.
 You know you are in an emotionally mature relationship if you can trust your partner to do what they said they would and trust that they have your back.